Shopping Safety Tips for Black Friday

 Look around before you get out of your car and again after.
 Check for suspicious activity.
 This can help you become less of a target for thugs/thieves.
 They don't like people who are aware of their surroundings.
 If you are parked in an enclosed parking garage, take note of where the exits are in case you need to escape.

-Don’t ignore barricades.
+Don't ignore any barricades the store/s may have set up.
 They are there for your safety.